Fed pushes back on aggressive U.S. rate cut views

 “We’re human.
 We’ll make mistakes.
 I hope not frequently, but we’ll make mistakes.
 But we won’t make mistakes of integrity or character.”

-Reporting by Trevor Hunnicutt; additional reporting by Chuck Mikolajczak and Richard Leong in New York and Jeff Mason in Washington; Editing by Lisa Shumaker
+Reporting by Trevor Hunnicutt; additional reporting by Chuck Mikolajczak and Richard Leong in New York, Jeff Mason in Washington, David Ljungren in Ottawa and Jason Lange in Washington; Editing by Lisa Shumaker